A maximum principle in spectral optimization problems for elliptic operators subject to mass density perturbations

 If $V(\Omega )$ is a closed subspace of $W^{m,2}(\Omega )$ containing constant functions different from zero, then we could argue as in the proof on Theorem \ref{nomax} up to condition (\ref{lincomb}).
 Thus, in the general case one could simply characterize the critical mass densities of the functions $\Lambda_{F,h}$ as those mass densities for which condition (\ref{lincomb}) is satisfied.
 Clearly, in the case of simple eigenvalues condition (\ref{lincomb}) reduces to $u= {\rm const}$ in $\Omega $ which implies that $\lambda =0$.
 Thus, we conclude that the maximum principle stated in the introduction holds for all simple eigenvalues and all homogeneous boundary conditions under consideration.
 As for multiple eigenvalues we note that the analysis of condition (\ref{lincomb}) is not straightforward as it may appear at a first glance.
 Under suitable regularity assumptions on the eigenfunctions $u_1$, $u_2$ associated with a double eigenvalue $\lambda $ of the Neumann Laplacian, one may prove that the condition $u_1^2+u_2^2={\rm const}$ in $\Omega $ implies that $\lambda =0$.
 However, we do not include such arguments here since we plan to perform a deeper analysis of Neumann and other boundary conditions in a forthcoming paper. \end{rem}

-{\bf Acknowledgments}: The first author acknowledges financial support from the research project PRIN 2008 ``Aspetti geometrici delle equazioni alle derivate parziali e questioni connesse''.
+{\bf Acknowledgments}: We acknowledge financial support by the research pro\-ject ``Singular perturbation problems for differential operators", Progetto di Ateneo of the University of Padova.
+The first author acknowledges financial support from the research project PRIN 2008 ``Aspetti geometrici delle equazioni alle derivate parziali e questioni connesse''.
 The second author was partially supported by the Grant MTM2008-03541 of the MICINN, Spain, and the ERC Advanced Grant NUMERIWAVES. \\